ansys/pysam-sysml2/examples/README.md

 - `bike.xmi`
 - `computer.xmi`

-These models can be imported into the SAM Editor.
+These models can be imported into the SAM editor.

 ## 🧪 Example Python Scripts (`code/`)